awsdocs/aws-transfer-user-guide/doc_source/API_DeleteCertificate.md

 The request accepts the following data in JSON format\.

  ** [CertificateId](#API_DeleteCertificate_RequestSyntax) **   <a name="TransferFamily-DeleteCertificate-request-CertificateId"></a>
-The ID of the certificate object that you are deleting\.
+The identifier of the certificate object that you are deleting\.
 Type: String
 Length Constraints: Fixed length of 22\.
 Pattern: `^cert-([0-9a-f]{17})$`